Longnd2525/FAT32_Fixer/README.md

 --How to install and run the program--
-- install typescript
+- Install typescript
-- install react
+- Install react
-- install tailwindcss
+- Install tailwindcss
-- type: npm run dev
+- Cmd: npm run dev
-- click in the localhost link
+- Click in the localhost link
+- When using the Recover function, to make sure that the volume is fully recovered, click the function button more than one time.
+Because the first time the function is used, it will prior the scenario that the volume has Backup MBR, so the result might be none.